Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

 **Common Configuration**

 * Allow the user to change the Object Type within the Indexer view.
 This ability is used when a document gets uploaded with a generic Object Type and it's the user's job to determine the sibling or sub type it should be.
 * Auto-Save changes in the Indexer.
-When configured on, any time a user changes focus from one field in the form to another, ACA will automatically save their progress back to the server.
+When configured on, any time a user changes focus from one field in the form to another, Content Accelerator will automatically save their progress back to the server.

 **Type Configuration**